 The old Nicosia Monastery, dating back to 1267, has been abandoned in the 1970’s and since then has undergone a progressive deterioration.
 In 2004, a few volunteers of the area established an Association called Nicosia Nostra with the objective to preserve an important piece of the local historical heritage.
 Thanks to the impressive work by the volunteers, the monastery has been partially cleaned and the cloisters have been reconditioned and today it hosts several events, the most famous of which is the Festa delle Camelie celebrating the blooming camellias in the cloister.

 Despite the clouds and the rain, visiting Lucca the day Italy was celebrating its 150th Birthday (March 17, 2011) was a unique experience.
 Everywhere the city was decorated with the tricolored Italian flag and there was a wonderful sense of joy among the people filling the small streets and the old squares.

 The most memorable moment was the show by the flag weavers, wearing the traditional medieval costumes.
 I couldn’t stop looking at the graciously dancing flags, an enchanting performance.

-This trip was all about sharing experiences and discover off-the-beaten path itineraries.
+This trip was all about sharing experiences and discover off-the-beaten-path itineraries.
 Emilio and Serena from Eco-guide guided us on a lovely bike tour on Lucca walls and along the old aqueduct in the outskirts and we were rewarded for the effort with an excellent ice-cream.

-Having good time around the table, savoring the fresh local products and sharing the love of the locals for their land and traditions is one of the things that makes a tour in the Serchio Valley such a beautiful and enriching experience.
+Having a good time around the table, savoring the fresh local products and sharing the love of the locals for their land and traditions is one of the things that makes a tour in the Serchio Valley such a beautiful and enriching experience.